honeypie112/Obsidian-Panel/README.md

 # Obsidian Panel

 **Obsidian Panel** is a modern, dark-themed, and feature-rich Minecraft Server Management Panel.
-It provides a powerful web interface to manage your Minecraft server, handle files, schedule backups, and monitor performance.
+It provides a powerful web interface to manage your Minecraft server, handle files, schedule backups, and monitor performance it has sellf backup feature with gofile.io.

 ![Obsidian Panel Interface](images/main.png)